 By the late 90’s Bolton Corp., with William E. Bolton III (Bill) as President and CEO, had nearly 500 employees and offices in Raleigh, Asheville, Morehead, and Wilmington.
 Following the death of William E. Bolton Jr. the Bolton family business began a transition to split into separate business units among the Bolton Brothers; Mike, Doug, and Bill.
 In 2002, W.E.
 Bolton III established W.E.
 Bolton Construction and Service, LLC in Raleigh.
 Soon several large projects were awarded to the new company, including projects at North Carolina State University, Duke University, and the Federal Correctional Institute in Butner.

 In early 2003, the Company added Stainless Steel Fabricators, Inc. and the former Asheville Division of Bolton Corp. to its family.
-Presently the company has two offices, Bolton Construction and Service of Raleigh, LLC and Bolton Construction and Service of WNC, Inc. This 4th generation family business continues to offer quality construction and service abilities to our residential and commercial clients in heating, air conditioning, plumbing, fabrication, electrical, general contracting, and fire protection services.
+Presently the company has two offices, Bolton Construction and Service of Raleigh, LLC and Bolton Construction and Service of WNC, Inc. This 4th generation family business continues to offer quality construction and service abilities to our residential and commercial clients in heating, air conditioning, plumbing, fabrication, electrical, and fire protection services.
 This growth is only the beginning of the advancements expected in our company.